 We have an active Ladies’ Section with over 50 playing members and a Ladies’ Academy section to support ladies taking up the challenge of learning to play golf.

-Lyn Criddle, current Ladies’ Captain is supported by June Smith, Vice Captain, and a committee of volunteers who willingly give up their time to help manage the Ladies’ Section.
+June Smith, current Ladies’ Captain is supported by Jaqne Terry, Vice Captain, and a committee of volunteers who willingly give up their time to help manage the Ladies’ Section.
 They are all voted in at the end of March each year.

 New members are made very welcome and support is tailored to suit each person’s individual needs and preference.